Dantali0n/OpenCSD/README.md

 found in the report.

 #### Licensing

+**This repository contains copyrighted imagery and can not be open sourced in its current form!**

 Some files are licensed under a variety of different licenses please see specific source files for licensing details.